breezeight/nicola_blog/_guides/docker.markdown

 Docker Compose acts as a wrapper around Docker – it links your containers together and provides syntactic sugar around some complex container linking commands.
 It can coordinate and spin up your entire application and dependencies with one command.

+With Compose, you use a Compose file to configure your application’s services.
+Then, using a single command, you create and start all the services from your configuration.

+A service definition contains configuration which will be applied to each container started for that service, much like passing command-line parameters to:

+* `docker run`.
+* `docker network create`
+* `docker volume create`

 Compose is great for: